 The target population of the study was medium enterprises in Kenya.
-The Klynveld Peat Marwick Goerdeler (KPMG) East Africa and NMG Top 100 companies provided the sampling frame (http://eastafricatop100.com).
+The Klynveld Peat Marwick Goerdeler (KPMG) East Africa and Nation Media Group (NMG) Top 100 companies provided the sampling frame (http://eastafricatop100.com).
 They are described as companies that have outperformed their peers in terms of profitability, revenue growth, and geographical expansion as well as contributing to employment opportunities, and have attained annual gross sales of Kenya shillings fifty million to one billion.
 Regulated companies such as banks, insurance, companies listed on the stock market, law, and accountancy firms are excluded from participating in the survey.
 According to the KPMG and NMG Top100 companies' website, 517 companies have been ranked among the Top 100 companies since 2008 when the survey was first initiated up to 2019.
 The Top 100 companies were purposively chosen because they have demonstrated excellence; beating their peers in annual revenue growth, profitability, geographical expansion, liquidity stability, and contribution to employment opportunities, suggesting that they have embraced best management practices.
 The Top 100 companies have been used in previous studies focusing on SMEs in Kenya (Bor, 2018; Ndegwa et al., 2015; Irungu & Marwa, 2015; Ng'aru, Mukulu, & Sakwa, 2018).
 The sample size was determined based on Cochran's (1977) sample size determination formula arriving at 221 medium enterprises.
-Stratified random sampling technique (Sharma, 2017) was applied in determining the ideal sample size across the industries.
+A stratified random sampling technique (Sharma, 2017) was applied in determining the ideal sample size across the industries.

 Industry classification was based on the International Standard Industrial Classification of All Economic Activities (ISIC) industry categorisation (United Nations, 2008).
-Thus, the survey was carried out among companies from diverse industries including, Accommodation and food service activities (10), Administrative support (5), Agriculture, forestry and fishing (5), Construction (37), Education (5), Electricity, gas, steam, and air conditioning services (13), Finance and insurance activities (24), Human health and social work activities (22), Information and communication (27), Manufacturing (96), Professional, scientific and technical activities (75), Real estate (8), Transportation and storage, including tour activities (61), Water supply, sewerage, waste management and remediation activities (9), and Wholesale and retail trade, repair of motor vehicles and motorcycles (120).
+Thus, the survey was carried out among companies from diverse industries including, accommodation and food service activities (10), administrative support (5), agriculture, forestry and fishing (5), construction (37), education (5), electricity, gas, steam, and air conditioning services (13), finance and insurance activities (24), human health and social work activities (22), information and communication (27), manufacturing (96), professional, scientific and technical activities (75), real estate (8), transportation and storage, including tour activities (61), water supply, sewerage, waste management and remediation activities (9), and wholesale and retail trade, repair of motor vehicles and motorcycles (120).